spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

       "machine": "boolean - whether the run was initiated by a human or a machine" },
-    "drift_detection": "boolean - is this a drift detection run", "flags" : ["string - list of flags set on the run by other policies" ], "id": "string - the run ID",
+    "drift_detection": "boolean - is this a drift detection run", "flags": ["string - list of flags set on the run by other policies"], "id": "string - the run ID",
     "runtime_config": {
-      "before_init": ["string - command to run before run initialization"], "project_root": "string - root of the Terraform project", "runner_image": "string - Docker image used to execute the run", "terraform_version": "string - Terraform version used to for the run" },
+      "before_init": ["string - command to run before run initialization"], "project_root": "string - root of the Terraform project", "runner_image": "string - Docker image used to execute the run", "terraform_version": "string - Terraform version used for the run" },
     "state": "string - the current run state", "triggered_by": "string or null - user, trigger policy, or dependent stack that triggered the run.
-For a dependent stack is set to the stack id that triggered it.", "type": "string - type of the run",
+For a dependent stack, this is set to the stack ID that triggered it.", "type": "string - type of the run",
     "updated_at": "number - last update Unix timestamp in nanoseconds", "user_provided_metadata": [